 Community Features/Requirements: Common classes, peer mentor, programming and events.

-Eligibility and How to Apply: Must be a first-year student or transfer student with no more than 30 earned credit hours and have a declared major in C&IS (Undesignated CIS students are also welcome to apply).
-There is a separate application for this community.
+Eligibility: Must be a first-year student or transfer student with no more than 30 earned credit hours and have a declared major in C&IS (Undesignated CIS students are also welcome to apply).

-The 2025-26 application for this LLC is now available.
+How to Apply: The 2026-27 application is now available.
 The preferred application deadline is March 1; applications accepted until May 1 if space allows.

 German House